| Hint type | Description |

 |---|---|

-The PQ_SUBQUERY hint provides fine-grained control over the behavior of subqueries in parallel queries (PQ) and indicates how the optimizer should handle subqueries in PQ environments, especially when distributed data distribution is involved.
+The PQ_SUBQUERY hint provides fine-grained control over subquery behavior in parallel processing, indicating how the optimizer should handle subqueries in a Parallel Query (PQ) environment, especially when dealing with distributed data distribution.

-The PQ_SUBQUERY hint offers two main control modes: imprecise control mode and precise control mode.
+The PQ_SUBQUERY hint includes two main control modes: non-precise control mode and precise control mode.

 Syntax